23tmo/youtube-extension/README.md

 ## Introduction
 While YouTube is my go-to platform for entertainment and news, its homepage can often feel cluttered with content I'm not interested in.
 Although there's a video filter feature on the search results page, it's missing from the homepage.
 This Chrome extension allows you to filter your recommended videos, helping you quickly discover content that interests you.

 This extension is just a side project after noticing a gap on YouTube's platform.
-It's also helped me practice JavaScript and Web dev.
+It's also helped me practice JavaScript.
 It's still in development and I'm working on adding new features!

 <a name="technologies"></a>
 ## Technologies